Reviews You Can Rely On

 Credit: Joshua Hutchens

-The 20-inch wheels allow the frame to be a bit lower, giving the bike a convenient 21" step-through height.
-Rad claims the bike will fit riders from 4'11" to 6'3", and based on our testing, that seems totally reasonable.
-The new handlebar and stem setup has less height adjustability than the previous model, but it's a welcome trade-off for the sturdiness it adds.
-A telescoping seatpost gives the seat a whopping 11.5" of adjustability.
-Like most other cargo bikes, the riding position is casual yet upright.
-Having a motor means setting the proper pedaling height is less important, and you can instead set the saddle height to have your feet rest flat on the ground.
+The smaller 20-inch wheels allow the frame to sit lower over the axles, giving the bike a convenient 21" step-through height.
+Rad claims the bike will fit riders from 4'11" to 6'3", and based on our testers' feedback, that seems reasonable.
+The new handlebar and stem setup has less height adjustability than the previous model, but the trade-off for better handling is a big win.
+Rad gave the bike a telescoping seatpost that allows for 11.5" of height adjustability.
+Like most other cargo bikes, the riding position is casual, relaxed, and upright.
+Having a motor means that setting the proper pedaling height is less important, and you can instead set the saddle height to have your feet rest flat on the ground.

-The grips are girthy and high-quality, and the twist throttle is almost seamlessly integrated into the right grip.
+The handlebar grips are girthy and high-quality, and the twist throttle is almost seamlessly integrated into the right grip.
 The saddle is on the firmer side but wide and supportive, with a handle underneath that allows you to pivot the bike when parking.
 Passengers can also use the handle if they're not using the Caboose or Deckhand available from Rad.
-The maximum rider weight is 265 pounds, and the maximum weight for the rack is 120 pounds.
-The maximum total payload is 375 pounds (their math, not ours).
+They give the bike a maximum rider weight of 265 pounds, 120 pounds for the rack, but a maximum total payload of 375 pounds.

-Features galore, the RadWagon comes with quite a few parts to maximize the bike's utility and increase its safety.
+Features galore, the RadWagon comes with several parts to maximize the bike's utility and increase its safety.

 While the RadWagon 5 doesn't include cargo accessories, it's not a bare-bones offering.
-The bike comes with full fenders and a rear wheel guard to keep straps and feet out of the wheel.
-It also has a 200-lumen front light and a tail light with built-in turn signals.
-This isn't the first cargo bike we've reviewed with turn signals, and we're still unsure how useful they'll be.
-All lights run off of the bike's main battery, meaning you'll never have to swap out AA batteries or remove lights to charge them separately.
-The kickstand has been updated, and it's top-notch, featuring super wide and replaceable feet that can support the bike on soft surfaces.
-The kickstand deploys easily from either side of the bike and features a very welcome quiet-close mechanism.
-This might seem trivial, but so few companies have gotten the kickstand right on a cargo bike; it's all too often loud, hard to deploy, or unstable, and Rad did a great job on this one.
+The bike arrives with full fenders and a rear wheel guard to keep straps and little feet out of the spokes.
+A 200-lumen headlight and a tail light with built-in turn signals are preinstalled and wired to the bike's large battery.
+Turn signals might sound gimmicky to some, but when riding a cargo bike, especially when fully loaded, taking your hand off the handlebars to signal can feel precarious, so these digital signals are quite handy.
+The kickstand has been updated, and it's top-notch, featuring super-wide and replaceable feet that can support the bike on soft surfaces.
+The kickstand deploys easily from either side of the bike and features a welcome quiet-close mechanism.
+This is the best kickstand we've tested, and it's an important part of the bike.
+All too often, they're too loud, difficult to deploy, rattly, or unstable when the bike is loaded.

 rad power radwagon 5 - the radwagon's stable and quiet kickstand are standout features; it...